-CAPE School D/M/Y Covenant, an agreement made in trust be and staff of CAPE Schoo 1 This Covenant is fully supported by parent s/guardians, Mr. and Mrs. X · 1.
-I, Student X, agree to conduct myself in a safe n nanner at all times.
-2. I also agree to seek out the following staff n towards myself and/or others: Mr. Y and/or Mr. W nembers should I have thoughts of harm 3.
-I, Student X , will seek staff if at any time I are verbal actions towards me. m concerned about others' verbal or non- 4.
-I, Student X , agree to be a safe CAPE student potentially harmful items to school or a school of 5.
-I agree to use all other items at school in a safe and appropriate manner.
-6. We, the staff members, a he seeks assistance. agree to be responsive to Student X when 7.
-At any time, if one of the above staff members is not immediately available, Student X will be asked to wait at the office until one of the above can respond and arrange a time to meet with Student X .
-8. I agree to continue my therapy sessions with Al berta Mental Health.
-9. I also agree to meet with an CAPE School Coustaff, my parents or myself. nsellor at any time deemed appropriate by Signed by: date Parent/Guardian Signature date Parent/Guardian Signature date CAPE Staff Signature date date date
+CAPE School D/M/Y Covenant, an agreement made in trust between students, Student X, (D.O.B.) and staff of CAPE School.
+This Covenant is fully supported by parents s/guardians, Mr. and Mrs. X 1.
+I, Student X, agree to conduct myself in a safe manner at all times.
+2. I also agree to seek out the following staff members should I have thoughts of harm towards myself and/or others: Mr .
+Y , Mrs .
+Z , Mrs .
+Z 3.
+I, Student X , will seek staff if at any time I am concerned about others' verbal or non-verbal actions towards me.
+4. I, Student X , agree to be a safe CAPE student.
+I will not bring any weapons or other potentially harmful items to school or a school event.
+5. I agree to use all other items at school in a safe and appropriate manner.
+6. We, the staff members, agree to be responsive to $Student\ X$ when he seeks assistance.
+7. At any time, if one of the above staff members is not immediately available, Student X will be asked to wait at the office until one of the above can respond and arrange a time to meet with Student X .
+8. I agree to continue my therapy sessions with Alberta Mental Health.
+9. I also agree to meet with an CAPE School Counsellor at any time deemed appropriate by staff, my parents or myself.
+Signed by: Student Signature date Student Signature date Parent/Guardian Signature date Parent/Guardian Signature date